kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 ![delivery-options](/images/aws-cur/4-delivery-options.png)
 </details>

-{% hint style="info" %}
+> [!NOTE]
-If this CUR data is only used by Kubecost, it is safe to expire or delete the objects after seven days of retention.
+>If this CUR data is only used by Kubecost, it is safe to expire or delete the objects after seven days of retention.
-{% endhint %}

 AWS may take up to 24 hours to publish data.
 Wait until this is complete before continuing to the next step.